For more information about protections and financial assistance available to Texas renters, visit https://stoptxeviction.org/

-The National Low Income Coalition is maintaining a database of rental assistance programs from across the country.
+The National Low Income Coalition is also maintaining a database of rental assistance programs from across the country.
 For a list of programs of Texas, go this link and click on the state of Texas.
 Here is a mobile-phone friendly list of the programs.

 The following is a summary of the largest local government programs providing direct financial relief to Texas residents impacted by pandemic.
 Note: This information has not been updated since September 2020.